Car insurance buyers' guide

 • third party, fire and theft

-• fully comprehensive.
+• fully comprehensive

 The level of car insurance cover you buy will depend entirely on your own circumstances; the car you drive, the level of risk you think you’re exposed to and how much you can afford.

-It’s essential that you buy third party cover in order to be legally covered, but investing in fully comprehensive cover could end up costing you less in the long run if you are involved in an accident or if someone damages your car.
+However, investing in fully comprehensive cover could end up costing you less in the long run if you are involved in an accident or if someone damages your car.

 Before you choose a policy, check the terms and conditions to make sure you’re covered for everything you expect to be.